 On February 14, 2018, a high school in Broward County, Florida, experienced a mass shooting when a former student used a legally-purchased assault weapon to kill at least 17 students.
-This marked the thirtieth mass shooting to that point in 2018 - with more than one school shooting occurring per week in 2018 alone.
+On May 18, 2018, a shooter killed ten people at Santa Fe High School in Texas.
+There have been over 100 mass shootings in 2018 alone.

 Donald Trump and Members of Congress continue to extend “thoughts and prayers,” but it’s not enough.
 It is time for Congress to do something to stop this type of gun violence.

 But instead, Congress is considering making mass shootings easier, not preventing them.

 The gun lobby’s top priorities enjoy wide support in Congress.
 On December 6, 2017, the House of Representatives passed H.R.
 38, the Concealed Carry Reciprocity Act.
 This legislation was a top priority of the National Rifle Association (NRA) and, if enacted into law, would cause a race to the bottom on gun safety standards.
 The Senate is expected to take up this same bill this year.
 We can’t let that happen.

 Under this legislation, states would be required to recognize other states’ standards governing the possession of concealed firearms in public.
 This means that even though one state may have stringent regulations such as a permit or training requirement, that state would have to allow people from other states with lower standards - with perhaps no permit or training required at all - to carry concealed firearms without following the more stringent regulations.

 This legislation would deprive states and localities from fully determining the appropriate gun safety protocols for their communities, and would allow the lowest common denominator to prevail.
 This will make concealed and loaded firearms more readily available at lower safety standards, raising the risk of gun violence for everyone.